What is the "Science Volunteer Center" ?

 In Japan, many events that are focused on science, such as science show-and-tell and extracurricular science class, are conducted by volunteers with the goal of enhancing public interest in science.
 Okayama University of Science (OUS) established the Science Volunteer Center (SVC) in 2008 to promote the science volunteer activities of students and teachers.
 SVC aims not only to contribute to the community, but also for the advancement of students’ generic skills (i.e., communication skills, problem solving ability, creative thinking, etc.).
 Twenty staff members contribute to SVC, including university teachers and retired teachers from elementary, junior high, and high schools.

 Outline of Enterprise

-- More than 100 science events, as well as some international exchange activities including science demonstrations, are conducted annually by OUS students.
+- About 100 science events, as well as some international exchange activities including science demonstrations, are conducted annually by OUS students.
 SVC coordinates and/or supports these activities.

 - SVC educates students through the Science Volunteer Leader Training Curriculum which consists of regular curriculum subjects.

 - SVC aims for specific, high-quality learning outcomes using the Science Volunteer Leader Certification System.

 In order to obtain Science Volunteer Leader Certification, students need to complete five required credits and one elective credit in the Science Volunteer Leader Training Curriculum.
 The certified students are expected to actively promote science volunteer activities after graduation.